 A VoicePlus customer began experiencing abnormally large data downloads after business hours.
 Using data monitoring through the Jasper platform, VoicePlus was able to identify employees using work mobile handsets to stream personal content.
 The customer's mobile Internet is routed through a private APN/VPN causing all traffic to be routed through the corporate internet connection.
 This resulted in higher mobile charges, and also additional corporate internet usage charges.

-A MDM platform can identify employees who are downloading excessive data.
+A MDM platform - such as VMWare AirWatch or Microsoft Intune - can identify employees who are downloading excessive data.

 The MDM solution has the ability to impose strict compliance policies which can remove access or suspend features of a corporate device when a certain data limit has been reached.
 These activities can be supplemented with various warnings sent to the users and administrator via SMS, email and notifications.

 The AirWatch MDM platform can be linked with specific Telstra plans and automatically send usage alerts to employees, and complete actions to manage usage parameters.